 Fundamentally, there are two options to solve this problem.
 Honestly speaking, it is unlikely that new advanced facilities will be built to recycle the existing coffee cups.
 As a result, we need to look for a new solution.

-Recycling of normal bottles, cardboard and packaging are under threat in Australia even to this day in 2021.
+Recycling of normal bottles, cardboard and packaging is under threat in Australia even to this day in 2021.
 This is mainly due to the changes in Chinese regulations and very little progress from Australian lawmakers on new recycling approaches.